bruce/compare-app/README.markdown

 ## Installation

-1. Get a copy of the source.
-2. Modify `config/database.yml` to your liking.
+Get a copy of the source, and modify `config/database.yml` to your liking.

-3. Create databases if necessary, and run `rake db:migrate`
-3. Run `ruby script/server`
+    sudo rake gems:install
+    rake db:create
+    rake db:migrate
+    ruby script/server

-4. Go forth and hack.
+Go forth and compare.

 ## Limitations